kognise/obsidian-aviation/FAR/Volume 1/B Procedural rules/0017 Procedures for protests and contract disputes.md

 \(a\) The ODRA will make its personnel available to serve as Neutrals in ADR proceedings and, upon request by the parties, will attempt to make qualified non-FAA personnel available to serve as Neutrals through neutral-sharing programs and other similar arrangements.
 The parties may elect to employ a mutually acceptable compensated neutral at their expense.

-\(b\) The parties using an ADR process to resolve a protest shall submit an executed ADR agreement containing the information outlined in paragraph (d) of this section to the ODRA pursuant to §17.17(c).
+\(b\) The parties using an ADR process to resolve a protest shall submit an executed ADR agreement containing the information outlined in paragraph (d) of this section to the ODRA pursuant to [[Volume 1/B Procedural rules/0017 Procedures for protests and contract disputes.md#§17.17   Initial protest procedures.|§17.17]](c).
 The ODRA may extend this time for good cause.

-\(c\) The parties using an ADR process to resolve a contract dispute shall submit an executed ADR agreement containing the information outlined in paragraph (d) of this section to the ODRA pursuant to §17.29.
+\(c\) The parties using an ADR process to resolve a contract dispute shall submit an executed ADR agreement containing the information outlined in paragraph (d) of this section to the ODRA pursuant to [[Volume 1/B Procedural rules/0017 Procedures for protests and contract disputes.md#§17.29   Informal resolution period.|§17.29]].

 \(d\) The parties to a protest or contract dispute who elect to use ADR must submit to the ODRA an ADR agreement setting forth: